 Stockholm is the best place for the ultimate winter activity: ice skating.
 With multiple ice skate rinks in the city, you won’t have to look far.
 The most popular skate rink is the one in Kungsträdgården.
 Entering the rink is free and you can rent skates if you didn’t bring your own.
 Gliding across the ice surrounded by twinkling Christmas lights is fun for the entire family.

 When you walk around the Swedish capital you can find multiple Christmas markets to quench your thirst for all things seasonal.
 One of the best you can find is in Stockholm’s old town, Gamla Stan.
 Surrounded by the famous colourful houses you can find everything from candies and decorations to crafts and food.
 There is also a Christmas market at the Royal Stables.
-Here you won’t just find the traditional market stalls, but also the horses and carriages of the king and the children get the change to ride a pony.
+Here, you'll encounter not only the traditional market stalls but also the magnificent horses and opulent carriages of the king.
+Additionally, children have the fun opportunity to ride on a charming pony.

 During winter it gets dark early in Stockholm.
 You’ll get about 6 hours of light per day.
 But this doesn’t mean that you have to stay inside.
 All the lights in the city will give you the feeling of walking through a real-life Christmas card.
 Ponder across the snow-covered streets or go to one of the parks in Stockholm.
 There is always something to do.